 Spanish and English Camps in Tarifa, Andalusia

 Tarifa in Andalusia on the Costa de la Luz is a unique Andalusian town with about 18.000 inhabitants.
-Firstly, for being the most southern point of Europe.
+Firstly, for being the southernmost point of the European mainland.
 Secondly, because both the Mediterranean Sea and the Atlantic Ocean meet here.
 Third, for its bright light.

 On clear days the Strait of Gibraltar with the African Continent in the background can be seen perfectly.
 Looking inland the observer becomes aware of the green hills which surround Tarifa.
 A stunning contrast hard to beat.

 This town in Southern Spain is a magnet for sporty people.
-They all flock in to benefit from the wind conditions to practise their favourite water sports, such as kitesurfing or windsurfing which make Tarifa a colourful and lively in place.
+They all flock in to benefit from the wind conditions to practise their favourite water sports, such as kitesurfing, windsurfing and wingsurfing which make Tarifa a colourful and lively in place.

 Non- surfers are well catered for too.
-Our adventure camp offers magnificent possibilities to get to know hidden inland places and wild water falls.
+Tarifa offers magnificent possibilities to get to know hidden inland places and wild water falls.
 Of course never forgetting our beautiful beaches.

 Although tourism is an integral part of Tarifa, traditions are upheld and the biggest events take place in the Easter week and in the first week of September.